10 Real Estate Email Templates To Make The Transaction Process Smoother

 Template 1: The transaction timeline

-You must inform your clients about the progress of the transaction process from the start of your deal.
+You must inform your clients about the progress of the transaction process from the first step of your deal.
 Emailing this information is an excellent way to ensure clients have a record of it and can plan accordingly.

 Although these templates are designed for TCs to send, if a real estate agent is handling the transaction process, this template can be adjusted to accommodate this.